 Unfortunately, my story isn’t unusual; even today when there is more acceptance for the LGBTQ+ community than ever before.
 Did you know that the suicide rate among this community is 5-8 times higher than the national average?
 I find that heartbreaking and it has to stop.
-I have personally known six people who have committed suicide, three of which I was really close to and Danny, who was also gay and like a brother to me.
+I have personally known six people who have died by suicide, three of which I was really close to and Danny, who was also gay and like a brother to me.
 In my recent discussions with the Universe, she has informed me that this is where I’m needed the most...to end suicides in the LGBTQ+ community.

 I’ve been in the health and wellness profession now for 12 years.
 Right from the start, I noticed that most of my clients were trying to fix their “outsides,” while their “insides” were not only in deep trouble, but were being neglected or ignored.
 This lack of emotional self-awareness almost always led to subconscious self-sabotage and ultimately left me feeling helpless and unfulfilled in finding ways to truly help them.

 With a desire to make a lasting difference, I dove into advanced studies of the human psyche, learning more about emotional, subconscious, and mind/body-related issues.
 I received a Bachelors and Masters in Psychology (Counseling), and became a certified Advanced Holistic Coach.
 I also spent 18 months serving in a veterans treatment center as a therapist intern, directly working with homeless and addicted veterans (one of the biggest honors of my life).